In June 2016, I threw myself into an immersive theatre…

 Fangoria featured pull-out posters of the genre’s biggest stars, from Halloween’s Michael Myers to The Shining’s Jack Torrance.
 These terrifying pics found pride of place on my bedroom wall alongside Madonna, Madness, Marley and James Dean.

-Understandably, my parents were at a loss as to what to say to me, though my mum drew the line at a poster of Barlow, the vampire from Salem’s Lot.
-She couldn’t visit my room while it was there, so instructed my Dadda to remove it.
+Understandably, my parents were unimpressed at my descent to the dark side.
+My mum drew the line at a poster of Barlow, the vampire from Salem’s Lot.
+She couldn’t visit my room while it was there, so it was ripped down.

-‘One day I’ll have a house of my own and it will be full of horror posters,’ I mused, bitterly.
-Obviously, I was too young to ponder the forthcoming reality of an adult future peppered with debt, grief, baldness and arthritis.
-That’s where real terror lurks.
+‘One day I’ll have a house of my own and it will be full of horror posters,’ I seethed, bitterly.

-It seemed that the perfect career for me would be as a special effects make up artist.
+It seemed that the role of a special effects make up artist would be the perfect career.
 This led to all sorts of experimentation.
-A particular favourite was to dampen toilet paper and then lay it on the skin.
+A particular favourite was to dampen toilet paper, then lay it on the skin.
 Highly impractical, but visually effective, it did kinda resemble the flailing, peeling flesh of a zombie.

 I’d stagger ‘round the house groaning mournfully as gobbets of wet Kleenex dripped onto the carpet.
 Blood capsules allowed one to froth gorily at the mouth.
 If my mother wasn’t disturbed into silence, she was screaming at me to ‘stop fucking about’.